trentjbrendel/Glimpse/build-aux/windows-msi/README.md

 7. Copy the contents of `C:\msys64\mingw64` to `InputFiles64`
 8. Create a new folder at `InputFiles64\32` and copy the contents of `C:\msys64\mingw32` into it
 9. Copy the `intl.dll` file in this directory to `InputFiles64\32\bin\`
+10. Copy `build-aux\windows\fileicon.ico` to `InputFiles64\bin`
-10. Download the ZIP version of G'MIC from https://gmic.eu/download.shtml, extract it, then copy the `gmic_gimp_qt` folder to `InputFiles64\lib\glimpse\2.0\plug-ins\`
+11. Download the ZIP version of G'MIC from https://gmic.eu/download.shtml, extract it, then copy the `gmic_gimp_qt` folder to `InputFiles64\lib\glimpse\2.0\plug-ins\`
-11. Navigate to the directory this file is in using a command prompt window and run the following commands:
+12. Navigate to the directory this file is in using a command prompt window and run the following commands:

 ```bat
 "%WIX%bin"\candle.exe glimpse-x64.wxs -arch x64